Communication between MDrivenServers

 Suppose you have an IOT device collecting movement in an area.
 You want 250 other services to react to this detection urgently, but you want to avoid having 250 services polling the IOT device continuously because the device is not on a fast server and the network connection is slow.
 A much better solution is to let the IOT device signal when detection is done.
 A naïve implementation lets the 250 services register in the IOT device and has the IOT device roll through the list to try to connect to the clients one by one.
 This may fail because some of the clients are behind firewalls, and some have been decommissioned recently.

 Better solution: We let the IOT device expose an eventguid that is "MovementDetected".
 All the 250 services call IOTDevice.SubscribeToEvent("MovementDetected", clientcookie).
-All the 250 listeners have their own way of reacting - all give different client cookies.
+All 250 listeners have their own way of reacting - all give different client cookies.
 On detection of movement, all the 250 get notified swiftly on an already open socket.
 Depending on the need, the client may follow up with an authenticated RestCall to the Device to get further details important to its function.

 Usecase #2: The One-to-one Sender

 Suppose you have a generic service converting open-document-standard-files (.odt) to pdfs.
 Your other 250 systems want to use this capability to produce pdfs, but they need continuous feedback to show to an eager user waiting to see the result.
-We want to avoid polling the pdf generator too much with "are you done yet" questions - at the same time, we do not want our user to wait 5 seconds too long.
+We want to avoid polling the pdf generator too much with "are you done yet" questions.
+At the same time, we do not want our user to wait 5 seconds too long.

 We create a RestPost API on the Pdf-service that receives the raw data but also a guid-string that acts as our eventguid.
 Thereafter, we call RealtimeSubscribeToEvent giving the URL to the Pdf-service, the guid-string, and an event cookie that we define as 'Viewmodel=DoThisWhenSomethingImportantHappendWithMyPDF&RootId='+self.externalid.
 We can then forget about this job and wait for the DoThisWhenSomethingImportantHappendWithMyPDF serverside ViewModel to be executed.
-This will probably pull the finished Pdf from the service and signal the user with an update of a real-time tagged attribute that updates immediately if someone is watching it.
+This will probably pull the finished PDF from the service and signal the user with an update of a real-time tagged attribute that updates immediately if someone is watching it.
 No network use during the wait and no unnecessary waiting done.

-This page was edited 158 days ago on 06/17/2024.
+This page was edited 24 days ago on 11/29/2024.
 What links here